foundations-fall-2016/session4/readme.md

 </header>
 ```

 Note the current position of the beta link.
+We could collapse the `<h1>` with a float:

 ```css
 header h1 {